-- Rub your buttery hands all over bird and sprinkle remaining Dawgs Bark all over bird.
+- Rub your buttery hands all over the bird and sprinkle remaining Dawgs Bark all over bird.

 - Thinking of pictures and not the process I screwed up and inserted my thermometer too early.
-Don’t do that like you see in the picture.
+Don’t do that as you see in the picture.
 I’ll trigger that in a second.

 - Okay so breast side down, put your turkey in 300 degree pit or oven.

 - Set timer for 2 hours and don’t open pit/oven until then.

 - After 2 hours get your bird on a stable surface so you can turn it over.
 Careful it’s hot!
 BBQ gloves work great and I’ve used two pieces of crumbled foil to do it.

 - Quickly turn bird over breast side up.
 NOW insert thermometer and get it back in pit/oven.